wither/Notes/thm/jason/README.md

 ## website

-> website adds entered email as fname in the text
+> The website adds the entered email as `fname` in the text

 ![](images/website.png)

-> email can be sent in the url parameter email
+> The email can be sent in the url parameter: `email`

 ![](images/url.png)

 ## cookie

-> the cookie is set as the base64 encoded email
+> The cookie is set as the `base64` `encoded` email

 ![](images/cookie.png)

 ## exploit

-> use the following exploit in node-serialize, base64 encode it and set it as the session cookie to get a reverse hell
+> Use the following exploit in `node-serialize`, `base64 encode` it and set it as the `session` cookie to get a reverse hell

 ![](images/rce.png)

 ## User

-> upgeade shell
+> Upgrade the tty using python

 ![](images/user.png)